Firedrops/qmrl_mtb/README.md

 # qimr_mtb
 Pipeline for mtb analysis built for QIMR.

 Please report bugs in Issues, some software are undergoing transitions from Java8 to Java11, which requires updating of the Dockerfile.
+I require community feedback to alert me as I am not a regular user of this docker.

 ## Manual Instructions
 ### Written for debian-based OS.
 May work on similar architectures with no or minor syntax tweaks.